stakejoy/seans-junk/fix-my-etl.md

    - `bash curl -O https://snapshots.helium.wtf/mainnet/snap-<height>`

 ## Misconceptions I made
 I was living under the premise that you need a whole copy of the blockchain to run ETL.
+You really only need a whole copy of the blockchain if you don't have a decent current ETL database in postgres.
 This is not the case.
 You just need a snapshot that starts below the height of the ETL postgres DB and shazam.

-1. you don't need a whole copy of the blockchain. you just need to start from a snapshot
+1. Take very regular backups of postgres.
+2. Make snapshots for yourself.
+3. Don't sweat blockchain db as hard as I did.
+Just take great care of your ETL DB in postgres and start from snapshots.

+## Ok I heard you, what's next.
+If you are like me and completely jacked up the blockchain.db and ledger.db, rename those directories.
+Don't just delete them silly goose.

+1. etl stop
+2. killall epmd (for good luck)
+3. mv blockchain.db blockchain.db.densone
+4. mv ledger.db ledger.db.densone
+5. etl start
+6. etl repair sync_pause
+7. etl repair sync_cancel
+8. etl snapshot load /path/to/the/helium/snapshot
+9. etl repair sync_resume
+10. cross your fingers and it should do the right things.

+## In conclusion

+1. Take great care of postgres db
+2. Worry less about blockchain.db if you corrupted it.
+You don't need the whole thing unless you are starting with a fresh postgres db, and in that case.
+I hope you have a backup somewhere.